 Shareholders Push Exxon To Disclose Business Impact Of Fighting Climate Change

-Shareholders in Exxon Mobil have asked the energy giant to publicly disclose how the fight against climate change could affect the company's bottom line.
+Exxon Mobil Corp. shareholders have asked the energy giant to publicly disclose how the fight against climate change could affect the company's bottom line.

-It's a victory for environmental activists, who have been urging the oil company to consider the economic impact the Paris accord would have if it were fully implemented.
+It's a victory for environmental activists, who have been urging the oil company to consider the economic impact the Paris accord would have if it is fully implemented.
 The global agreement calls for more investment in renewable energy and for deep cuts in the greenhouse gas emissions that result from burning fossil fuels.

+The nonbinding proposal was passed at the company's general meeting in Dallas on Wednesday, and now goes before Exxon Mobil's board.
+Chief executive Darren Woods said the board members would factor in the evidently strong support from shareholders, Agence France-Presse reports.

-The nonbinding proposal passed at the company's general meeting in Dallas on Wednesday.
-It was supported by more than 62 percent of shareholders who voted — a big leap from last year, when there was 38 percent support for a similar initiative, Reuters reports.
+The initiative was supported by more than 62 percent of shareholders who voted — a big leap from last year, when there was 38 percent support for a similar proposal, Reuters reports.

-As the Dallas Morning News reports, a vote that resounding indicates that major Wall Street investors are following the lead of environmental activists on this issue.
+As The Dallas Morning News reports, a vote that resounding indicates that major Wall Street investors are following the lead of environmental activists on this issue.

 The yearly reports "would include details on how the company would survive in the event that carbon-reducing policies lead to lower oil demand," Travis Bubenik of Houston Public Media reports.
 "Exxon Mobil supports the Paris deal — but opposed the shareholder effort, saying the company is tackling climate change in other ways."

-So: How exactly is it an victory for environmentalists if Exxon Mobil is tallying up the economic impact of the Paris accord?
+So how exactly is it a victory for environmentalists if Exxon Mobil is tallying up the economic impact of the Paris accord?

 The Dallas Morning News explained earlier on Wednesday: